 Institutions of Higher Education (IHEs) are responsible for teacher preparations throughout the world.
-In addition, many IHEs throughout the world are also involved in the professional development of in-service teachers.
+In addition, many IHEs throughout the world are also involved in professional development of in-service teachers.
 Supporting teachers' life-long learning is a critical mission of IHEs.
 As a part of their efforts to support teacher professional development, Japanese lesson study has become a popular tool employed by many IHEs.
 The current report has a few implications for those who are considering the use of lesson study to support teacher professional development.

 First, as stated earlier, Seleznyov (2018) reported that there is no internationally shared knowledge of critical components of lesson study.
 Many projects employ "modified" lesson study, but it is not often clear what modifications were made and why.
-We cannot simply transplant a learning activity developed in culture into a different culture and expect the same results.
-Adaptations are necessary, but adaptations should be made based on a clear understanding of the original activity.
-The current study shows that the use of CLR with a clear definition is a useful tool for teacher professional development.
+It is obvious that we cannot simply transplant a learning activity developed in a culture into a different culture and expect the same results.
+Adaptations are necessary, but adaptations should be made based on clear understanding of the original activity.
+The current study shows that the use of CLR with clear definition is a useful tool for teacher professional development.

 The design of the project also affirms the critical importance of IHE personnel's understanding of CLR and TtP.
-The current project dedicated the first year to help QU specialists to experience CLR and TtP first-hand so that their understanding of both practices was well-grounded in their own experiences.
-When the project schools were engaged in their first cycle of CLR during the second year of the project, one of the specialists wondered why the teachers appeared to be catching on to the idea of TtP much more quickly than they did during the first year of the project.
-We believe that it was because the participating teachers were able to get ongoing and direct support from the specialists about both TtP and CLR while the specialists were able to receive support remotely in between the visits by IMPULS personnel.
-Thus, IHE personnel must be well-versed in a particular pedagogical idea they want to promote but also in CLR.
+The current project dedicated the first year to help QU specialists to experience CLR and TtP first-hand so that their understanding of both practices was well grounded in their own experiences.
+When the project schools were engaged in their first cycle of CLR during the second year of the project, one of the specialists wondered why the teachers appeared to be catching on the idea of TtP much more quickly that they themselves did during the first year of the project.
+We believe that it was because the participating teachers were able to get on-going and direct support from the specialists about both TtP and CLR while the specialists were able to receive support remotely in between the visits by IMPULS personnel.
+Thus, it is imperative that IHE personnel will be well-versed in a particular pedagogical idea they want to promote but also in CLR.